Ryder Cup captain Stenson seeks out gladiator spirit in Rome | Times Leader

 “It will be a great test.
 I think similar to what we had in Paris with the high banks on the side of the course,” Stenson said.
 “It’s going to be great viewing points for the spectators.”

-Stenson said he and his team are trying to in favor of the European player’s strengths.
+Stenson said he and his team are trying to tweak the course in favor of the European player’s strengths.

 “It’s going to be risk and reward golf where you have to hit the good shots in to get birdie,” he said.
 “And if you don’t hit those shots in we’re there to make sure you’re going to pay the price for it.”